zcook7904/plum_finder/README.md

 in the working directory.

 ### As a module
-Simple CLI use can be acheived through the following script:
+The CLI can also be accessed using the following python code:
 ```
-'from SF_plum_finder import plum_finder
+from SF_plum_finder import plum_finder

-plum_finder.command_line_runner()'
+plum_finder.command_line_runner()
 ```